 Greetings!
-Welcome to the 2021-2022 academic year.
+Welcome to the 2023-2024 academic year.

-On behalf of all faculty and staff at West Virginia University School of Public Health I welcome you to the PhD Program.
-As the PhD Program Director my job is to ensure that your educational experience at WVU provides you with the skills and tools necessary to earn a top spot in the career of your choice.
+On behalf of all faculty and staff at West Virginia University School of Public Health, I extend a warm welcome to our PhD Program.
+My name is Dr. Ranjita Misra and I will be helping you to have a positive and quality experience during your PhD program.
+As the PhD Program Director, my job is to ensure that your educational experience at WVU provides you with the skills and tools necessary to earn a top spot in the career of your choice.
 The School of Public Health is located in the vibrant Health Sciences Campus.
 Just steps from the Health Sciences Center (HSC) is the National Institute of Occupational Safety Health (NIOSH).
-The HSC also houses a biomedical sciences program, and a first-class Cancer Center.
-In addition to the 4 departments of Epidemiology and Biostatistics, Health Policy, Management and Leadership, Occupational and Environmental Health Sciences, and Social and Behavioral Health Sciences, the School of Public Health is also the primary home of four research centers: Health Research Center, Injury Control Research Center, Office of
+The HSC also houses a biomedical sciences program and a first-class Cancer Center.
+In addition to the 4 departments of

-Health Services Research, and the WV Prevention Research Center.
+Epidemiology and Biostatistics, Health Policy, Management and Leadership, Occupational and Environmental Health Sciences, and Social and Behavioral Health Sciences, the School of Public Health is also the primary home of four research centers: Health Research Center, Injury Control Research Center, Office of Health Services Research, and the WV Prevention Research Center.
 All of these resources and the faculty who lead them are at your disposal as a unique part of your doctoral program.
 You will also work with exceptionally talented faculty mentors with both national and international reputations for scholarly contributions to the field.

 Your success is our number one priority.
 This Handbook is designed to help you keep track of graduate school requirements, deadlines, forms, milestones, and required coursework for your program of study as outlined in the Handbook.
 Use this tool as a basic go-to for information but know that one of our team is simply a conversation away to answer questions.
+I also encourage you to take the opportunity to peruse our website to learn more about our program, highly trained and multidisciplinary faculty and their research, and other services that we offer.
 I look forward to getting to know each one of you.
-Keep in touch and let me know how I can help make sure you always feel good about your decision to pursue your doctoral degree at WVU School of Public Health.